DragonL40/logseq/pages/Introduction to Computer Systems (356).md

 	- Jump instruction (aka "branches") cause execution to skip ahead or back to some other location
 	- Jumps are used to implement control structures like if statements & loops
 	- ### Conditional and Unconditional Jumps
-		-
+		- **Conditional**
 			- Jump only if a condition is true, otherwise continue sequentially
 			- x86 instructions: `je, jne, jge, ...`
+		- **Unconditional**
+			- Always jump to a new location
+			- x86 instruction: `jmp label`
 		-